 Toroidal Current Transformer

-The TCT is a medium wave current transformer that can be used to measure network response and phase shift characteristics.
+The toroidal current transformer (TCT) is a medium wave current transformer that can be used to measure network response and phase shift characteristics.
 32 turns of miniature coax on a ferrite toroid serve as the transformer secondary winding, which is connected to the output jack.
 An RF conductor through the TCT becomes the one-turn primary winding.
 A metal enclosure is used to provide complete shielding.
-A PVC tube runs through the enclosure and toroid, so for drive signals of reasonable voltage, the TCT can hang on copper tubing or small copper strap in phasing cabinets, if its weight will not cause damage.
+A PVC tube runs through the enclosure and toroid, so for drive signals of reasonable voltage, the TCT can hang on copper tubing or small copper strap in phasing cabinets.
 Any clip lead or other conductor that will fit through the tube may also be used.
-The label is engraved anodized aluminum.

 The output voltage is constant within 0.5dB from 200 KHz to 2 MHz.
 From 200 KHz to 5MHz the output is consistent within 2.5dB.
 A response measurement chart is included with the TCT.